-Whilst everyone in the club is responsible for safeguarding, the club’s Welfare Officer is the person with primary responsibility for managing and reporting concerns about discrimination and exclusion, as well as ensuring appropriate safeguarding of children (under 18s) or adults at risk by putting into place appropriate safeguarding procedures.
+Whilst everyone in the club is responsible for safeguarding, the club’s Welfare Officer is the person with primary responsibility for managing and reporting concerns about safeguarding, discrimination and exclusion.
+It is important that the safeguarding of children (under 18s) and adults is embedded by putting into place appropriate safeguarding procedures.

 For clarity, ‘adults at risk’ describes people aged 18 or over who are in need of care and support, regardless of whether this is being received by them, and because of those needs, these persons are unable to protect themselves against abuse or neglect.